Joe Penny

-Joseph Edward Penny Jr. (born June 24, 1956) is an American retired actor best known for his roles as Nick Ryder on the detective series Riptide from 1984 to 1986, and as Jake Styles in the CBS television series Jake and the Fatman from 1987 to 1992.
+Joseph Edward Penny Jr. (born June 24, 1956) is an American actor best known for his roles as Nick Ryder on Riptide from 1984 to 1986, and as Jake Styles in Jake and the Fatman from 1987 to 1992.

-Biography

 Early life

-Penny was born in Uxbridge, London to an American father, Joseph Edward Penny Sr., and an Italian mother, Anne Teresa Rita Cox.
-He was brought up in Marietta, Georgia, United States.
+Penny was born in Uxbridge, England to an American father, Joseph Edward Penny Sr., and an Italian mother, Anne Teresa Rita Cox.
+He was brought up in Marietta, Georgia.
 After his parents divorced, he moved to California with his mother.
 He attended Marina High School in Huntington Beach, California, where he played football and basketball.

 Career

-Starting with a minor role on Forever Fernwood in 1977, Penny has appeared in numerous TV films and television series, including in major roles on Riptide and Jake and the Fatman.
-He has also made many guest appearances on television shows including Touched by an Angel, T. J. Hooker, Vega$, Matt Houston, Lou Grant, CHiPs, Flamingo Road, The Sopranos, Diagnosis: Murder, Matlock, Walker, Texas Ranger, Archie Bunker's Place, 7th Heaven, Tucker's Witch, Boomtown, The Gangster Chronicles, and CSI.
-In 2005, he co-starred with Lea Thompson in the mystery series Jane Doe on the Hallmark Channel.
+Including a minor recurring role on Forever Fernwood in 1977, Penny went on to appear in numerous films and television shows in addition to the two series on which he starred.
+In 2005, he supported Lea Thompson in the Jane Doe films for the Hallmark Channel.